khusmann/bydantic/docs/getting-started.md

 15: "sensor_error"
 ```

-Without a library like bydantic, parsing this information would require manual
+Without a library like Bydantic, parsing this information would require manual
 bit manipulation and byte handling.
 For example, you might do something like
 this: